whitneysteve/code-samples/README.md

 ## 101

-Various computer science-y algorithms algorithms written in Scala, Javascript and Ruby.
+Various computer science-y algorithms and data structures written in Scala, Javascript and Ruby.

-## Bank (JAva)
+## Bank (Java)

 A simple Java banking web application used by a teller, using an in-memory data access layer.
-Written in Java, Spring MVC, Twitter Bootstrap, jQuery, built and run using a Maven archetype.
+Written in Java, Spring MVC, Twitter Bootstrap and jQuery.
+Built and run using a Maven archetype.

 ## Key Press (Javascript)